CylonicRaider/Instant/docs/RUNNING.md

 must be specified before the subcommand); its possible values are listed
 below:

-- `off` — *Never use master*.
+- `never` — *Never use master*.
 This may interfere with an already-running master process, but may be useful for recovery nonetheless.
 All of the following options use an already-master process if available.
 - `auto` — *Use master whenever available*: If no master process is running,